zhong-j-yu/rekex/doc/UsersGuide.md

 If it doesn't work, Rekex will report an error, and you'll have to specific the order by `@Ctor(1)`, `@Ctor(2)`, etc.

-### @Permits vs @Ctor

-It is an error if a datatype is annotated by `@Permits`, and at the same time, contains constructors/methods annotated with `@Ctor`.
-They are conflicting instructions to Rekex on how to derive the grammar rule for the datatype.
-Consult the Specification for the exact algorithm and process that Rekex derives grammar rules.

 ## Repetition Rule as `List<E>` or `E[]`